- Base: The Women’s Unit at Croydon University Hospital

 - Address: 530 London Road, Croydon, CR7 7YE

 - Reception phone number: 020 8401 3898 or, after 2pm, 020 8401 3310

 About the service

-If your concern is not an emergency, but requires medical support please call our triage team on 020 8401 3310 between the hours of 8:00- 9:00am where your history will be taken and the appropriate advice/plan made.
-After telephone triage, we may ask you to attend the hospital for investigation.
+If your concern is not an emergency, but requires medical support please call our triage team on 0208 401 3310 between the hours of 09:00 and 13:00 Monday to Friday (excluding bank holidays) where your history will be taken and the appropriate advice/plan made.

 The Early Pregnancy Unit (EPU) provides a wide range of services for women who are experiencing concerns in early pregnancy.
 We provide a dedicated service to women under 16 weeks gestation.
 The unit sees women with common symptoms such as bleeding or pain in early pregnancy.
 The unit also sees women who have had previous early pregnancy complications such as recurrent miscarriage, ectopic pregnancy and molar pregnancy.

 The Early Pregnancy Unit is staffed by a dedicated team of mixed professionals.
 The unit is lead by a consultant Gynaecologist with specialist training in scanning and managing early pregnancy complications.

 Most services are nurse delivered and the team is managed by a lead nurse who is dual trained in midwifery as well as general nursing.
 Ultrasound scans are performed by doctors, nurses and sonographers.